Wombat Mange

 Wombat mange at a glance

-• Wombat numbers in Tasmania have increased over the last 35 years.
+- Despite the impact of mange, wombat numbers in Tasmania have increased over the past 39 years.

-• There is no effective method to eradicate mange from the wild.
-However, research between NRE Tas and the University of Tasmania is ongoing.
+- There is no effective method to eradicate mange from the wild.
+However, research by NRE Tas and the University of Tasmania is ongoing.
 Preliminary results from these trials are promising and further research is underway to determine the best and safest way to treat wombats in the wild.

-• Bravecto® has been approved for use on Wombats by the Australian Pesticide and Veterinary Medicines Authority.
-Veterinary authorisation is required to treat Wombats with this product.
-A permit from NRE Tas may also be required depending on the method of treatment administration.
+- Bravecto® has been approved for use on wombats by the Australian Pesticide and Veterinary Medicines Authority.
+Persons who are trained and experienced in the use of veterinary chemicals, who have appropriate experience in identifying mange infection and fluralaner toxicity signs in wombats may use this product.
+A permit from NRE Tas may also be required depending on the method of treatment.

-• Cydectin® has been approved for use on Wombats by the Australian Pesticide and Veterinary Medicines Authority.
-Authorisation from APVMA is required to use this products on Wombats.
-A permit from NRE Tas may also be required depending on the method of treatment administration.
+- Cydectin® has been approved for use on wombats by the Australian Pesticide and Veterinary Medicines Authority.
+Authorisation from APVMA is required to use this product on wombats.
+A permit from NRE Tas may also be required depending on the method of treatment.

 Strategies to mitigate effects